 Tree Tops Primary Academy will review this policy at least annually.
-The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures.
+The policy will be revised following any national or local policy updates, in conjunction with the Leigh Academies Trust (LAT) Safeguarding Lead, along with any significant national events, local child protection concerns and/or any changes to our procedures.